 Things to do in Singapore on your own

-Obviously,there is nothing stopping you from doing absolutely all of the above when on a solo trip.
+Obviously, there is nothing stopping you from doing absolutely all of the above if you travel to Singapore alone.
 We even highly recommend it!
 But for a few other options, here are our top picks of things to do in Singapore on your own.

 Wander through Gardens by the Bay